nightmire777/BloodFlame-Archive/dontreadme.md

+#view it in code mode for a smoother exp =)
+warning , quite the extreme language usage forward as i mainly document challneges that i get stuck on , therefore a lil venting after challenge si quite essential

-alright its 3 50 in the fcuking morning idk what better to do than stf instad of sleeping, writeup time....
+alright its 3 50 in the fcuking morning idk what better to do than ctf instad of sleeping, writeup time....

 curl -X POST -d "username=admin&pass -d=71up-dnlkadsf" http://165.227.106.113/post.php
 this is the challange link btw , you need to login to see -> https://ctflearn.com/challenge/114